cmalinmayor/ultrack-i2k2024/tutorial/installation.md

             ```

 ## Setting up your environment

 1. Open your terminal.
    - **Windows**: Open the "miniforge prompt" from your start menu
    - **Mac OS**: Open Terminal (you can search for it in spotlight - `cmd` +
      `space`)
    - **Linux**: Open your terminal application

 2. We use an environment to encapsulate the Python tools used for this workshop.
    This ensures that the requirements for this workshop do not interfere with
    your other Python projects.
-To create the environment (named
+To create the environment with tutorial's dependencies
-   `napari-workshop`) and install Python 3.11 and napari in it, enter the following command:
+   (Python 3.12, ultrack, napari and other) in it, enter the following command:

     ```bash
-    conda create -n napari-workshop -c conda-forge python=3.11 napari pyqt jupyterlab
+    conda env create --file environment.yml
     ```

 3. Once the environment setup has finished, activate the environment:

     ```bash
-    conda activate napari-workshop
+    conda activate ultrack-i2k2024
     ```

     If you successfully activated the environment, you should now see
-   `(napari-workshop)` to the left of your command prompt.
+   `(ultrack-i2k2024` to the left of your command prompt.

 4. Install the additional workshop dependencies with the commands below.

    For the plugin template:

     ```bash
-    conda install -c conda-forge cookiecutter
+    pip install -r requirements.txt
     ```

-   For the `stardist` plugin:

-    ```bash
-    conda install -c conda-forge stardist-napari
-    ```

-6. Test that your notebook installation is working.
+5. Test that your notebook installation is working.
 We will be using notebooks
    for interactive analysis.
 Enter the command below and it should launch the
    `jupyter lab` application in a web browser.
 Once you've confirmed it
    launches, close the web browser and press `ctrl+c` in the terminal window to